Fatal1ty/mashumaro/README.md

 > As for codecs, you are
 > offered to choose between convenience and efficiency.
 When you need to decode
 > or encode structured data more than once, it's highly recommended to create
-> a decoder or encoder specifically for that structure.
-For one-time use with
+> and reuse a decoder or encoder specifically for that structure.
+For one-time
-> default settings it may be convenient to use global functions that create
+> use with default settings it may be convenient to use global functions that
-> a disposable decoder or encoder under the hood.
-Be aware not to use these
+> create a disposable decoder or encoder under the hood.
+Be aware not to use
-> convenient global functions in performance-critical code!
+> these convenient global functions multiple times for the same structure.

 ### Basic form